AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-s2s/dcs-mcid-ids.md

 snippet: y
 ---

-# Get User IDs and Regions Through the Experience Cloud ID Service{#get-user-ids-and-regions-through-the-experience-cloud-id-service}
+# Get User IDs and Regions Through the Experience Cloud ID Service {#get-user-ids-and-regions-through-the-experience-cloud-id-service}

 ID service customers should refer to this section for information on how to read the visitor cookie for the IDs required to make [!UICONTROL DCS] API calls.